lucxifvrrr/poison-bot/cogs/quarantine/README.md

 - **Manage Messages** - For jail message management
 - **Send Messages** - To send notifications
 - **Embed Links** - For rich embeds

-## Workflow

-1. **Mute User**: Moderator uses `!qmute @user 1h spam`
-2. **User Receives DM**: User gets notification with case ID
-3. **User Appeals**: User runs `/appeal <case_id>` and fills modal
-4. **Moderator Notified**: Appeal appears in punishment-logs with review buttons
-5. **Review**: Moderator clicks Approve/Deny button
-6. **Auto-Unmute**: If approved, user is automatically unmuted
-7. **User Notified**: User receives DM with appeal result

-## Modern Features

-- ✅ Discord UI Components (Modals, Buttons, Select Menus)
-- ✅ Slash Commands
-- ✅ Rich Embeds with Timestamps
-- ✅ Atomic Database Operations
-- ✅ Background Tasks for Automation
-- ✅ Comprehensive Error Handling
-- ✅ Logging Integration
-- ✅ Rate Limit Protection
-- ✅ Cooldown Management
-- ✅ TTL Indexes for Auto-Cleanup

-## Integration with Existing Bot

-The bot's `load_cogs()` method automatically discovers and loads cogs from subdirectories, so no changes to `main.py` are needed.
-Both cogs will be loaded automatically on bot startup.

-## Notes

-- Appeals can only be submitted for active cases
-- Users can only appeal their own cases
-- Only one pending appeal per user at a time
-- Appeals expire after 7 days if not reviewed
-- 24-hour cooldown between appeal submissions
-- Moderators need `manage_messages` permission or the configured mod role